chiriket/Instagram/README.md

 * Run the following command on the terminal: git clone https://github.com/chiriket/Instagram.git && cd Instagram

 ### Activate virtual environment
-Activate virtual environment using python3.6 as default handler
+* Activate virtual environment using python3.6 as default handler

-virtualenv -p /usr/bin/python3.6 venv && source venv/bin/activate

-Install dependancies
+### Install dependancies
 Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt

 ### Create the Database